Kindness Challenge Day 5: Give a Genuine Compliment to at Least 3 People

-This is Day 5 of the 14-Day Kindness Challenge for Nov 2012 where hundreds of participants from around the world get together in spirit to do 14 acts of kindness over 14 days.
-The challenge is now over, but you can still do the tasks in your own time.
+This is Day 5 of the 14-Day Kindness Challenge where you practice kindness for 14 days.
+This challenge is now over but you can still do the tasks in your own time!
 Visit the overview page for all Kindness Challenge tasks and posts.

 Our Kindness Tasks So Far!

 Check out the five kindness tasks assigned so far (Days 0–4) as well as the awesome results reported by the participants!! 😀